convexengineering/gpkit/docs/source/installation.rst

 Cvxopt is open source and installed by default; MOSEK requires a commercial licence or (free) academic license.

-Before any of the steps below, if you are using Python 2 run ``pip install ctypesgen``.

 Mac OS X
   - If ``which gcc`` does not return anything, install the `Apple Command Line Tools <https://developer.apple.com/downloads/index.action?=command%20line%20tools>`_.
   - Download `MOSEK 8 <https://www.mosek.com/downloads/>`_, then: